IntersectMBO/plutus/docs/raml/README.md

-It's conceivable that techniques from implicit computational complexity would be directly applicable to Plutus Core, but I don't know how usable these methods are in pratice.
+It's conceivable that techniques from implicit computational complexity would be directly applicable to Plutus Core, but I don't know how usable these methods are in practice.

 --------